rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 Thermite is a WIP SIMD library focused on providing portable SIMD (Single Instruction, Multiple Data) acceleration of SoA (Structure of Arrays) algorithms, using consistent-length SIMD vectors for lockstep iteration and computation.
-Extensive research and work has gone into minimizing wasted CPU cycles and making the most out of what your CPU can do.
+Extensive research and work have gone into minimizing wasted CPU cycles and making the most out of what your CPU can do.

 The goal of Thermite is to provide highly optimized feature-rich backends for